tokkonopapa/iframed.js/README.md

     URL or path to the stylesheet for iframe.

 ### Lazy loading ###
-Load script through iframe when onload is fired. `createIframe` still blocks onload event and the busy indicator may be displayed by browser.
-Using this function does't mean asynchronous loading but still you have a benefit to prevent rendering being blocked.
+Load script through iframe when `onload` is fired. `createIframe` still blocks `onload` event and the busy indicator of browser may work hard during loading.
+Using this function does not mean an asynchronous loading but still you have a benefit to prevent rendering being blocked.

 The all arguments of this function are passed into `createIframe`.